 Besides, in the “Integrated innovation Strategy” (June.
 2019), the Cabinet of the Japanese government stated its expectation for such ammonia’s potential and furthermore set a national target on introduction of ammonia as CO2 free energy.

-In addition to socially implementing the use of ammonia, GAC will dedicate itself to building a value chain for supplying CO2-free ammonia.
+In addition to socially implementing the use of ammonia, CFAA will dedicate itself to building a value chain for supplying CO2-free ammonia.
 As part of this, we will serve as an intermediary between industry, academia, and government in conducting studies on technological and economic assessment, in developing policy proposals, and in promoting international collaboration, in order to achieve its goal.
-I am delighted to be part of GAC's mission, progressing our activities to help overcome energy and environmental constraints that Japan is facing and to contribute to transforming our society into a decarbonized one.
+I am delighted to be part of CFAA's mission, progressing our activities to help overcome energy and environmental constraints that Japan is facing and to contribute to transforming our society into a decarbonized one.

 I believe that our activities will also pave the way for Japanese industries to lead the world in these challenging endeavors.

 - Strategy Committee